 T1WG Report, Appendix B, page 6.

+E-4814 at 46: “We adopt the proposals represented in items 1 through 3 [that would default a project to an accelerated replacement baseline] above only with the following conditions and modifications: Any approach that streamlines or automates the determination of accelerated replacement baseline must comply with the following guidelines…”

-CPUC staff referenced shared the Decision 16-08-019 states the “experiment” will have failed and the policy will need to be changed if the only effect is that to pay more for the current participation.
+CPUC staff referenced Decision 16-08-019, which states that the “experiment” will have failed and the policy will need to be changed if the only effect is that the programs pay more for the current participation.

 The T2WG also discussed a fourth proposal to use the California Small Business Certification.
 However, stakeholders rejected this proposal as too onerous for many small businesses, noting that the documentation requirements for certification contradicted the goal of a simplified participation process for small customers.